SantaClaas/material-tailwind/README.md

 # Material Theme to Tailwind CSS

-Use Materia Design Theme but still take advantage of the great Tailwind CSS utilities and ecosystem
+Swap Tailwind CSS design system for Material design system but still take advantage of Tailwind CSS utilities and ecosystem.

 # Roadmap